 The driver whose negligence or recklessness caused your car accident might be liable for the resulting financial consequences.
 According to California Civil Code (CIV) §1431.2, the monetary expenses and losses you might be able to recover with a personal injury or wrongful death lawsuit might include:

 - Physical disability or disfigurement

 - Mental and emotional trauma

 If a family member was fatally injured in the accident, you might also be eligible to recover these additional expenses and losses:

 - Loss of society and companionship

 - Loss of consortium

-A Glendale car accident lawyer on our team can help you create a comprehensive list of your expenses and losses to ensure all are accounted for.
+A car crash accident lawyers on our team can help you create a comprehensive list of your expenses and losses to ensure all are accounted for.